stalniy/casl/docs-src/src/content/pages/guide/restricting-fields/en.md

 * when we check on particular `Article` instance, we are asking **can user update this article's title**
 * and when we check on subject type, we are asking **can user update title of at least one article?**

-Another way to check permissions is to extract all permitted fields from `Ability` instance using `permittedFieldsOf` helper from `@casl/ability/extra` sub-module.
+Another way to check permissions is to extract all permitted fields from `PureAbility` instance using `permittedFieldsOf` helper from `@casl/ability/extra` sub-module.
 The same checking logic applies here:

 ```js
 import { permittedFieldsOf } from '@casl/ability/extra';